These Gluten-Free Vegan Shortbread Cookies are crisp and crunchy, melt-in-your-mouth buttery and perfectly salty-sweet!

 - Leave to cool completely before putting away to store

-- Keeps in an airtight container at room temperature for up to a few days (depending on how humid it is where you are, they may become softer the longer you leave them)
+- Tastes best eaten within the day but keeps in an airtight container at room temperature for up to a few days (they do become softer the longer you leave them)

 Disclosure: This posts contains affiliate links to Amazon.
 If you click through and purchase any of the products, a small percentage will come to me, with no extra cost to you!
 This income will go towards the running of this blog – thank you.